violet-black/logic_pro_scripts/README.md

 ## Scripts

+### CCMixer

+[CCMixer](/scripts/CCMixer.js) is a mixer which merges two incoming CCs into one and sends it to a plugin parameter or CC.
+This script may be useful when you have a plugin which doesn't have modulations, yet you want to use both a knob to adjust a value and the modwheel to modulate the same value.

+To increase the maximum number of mixing slots open the script and change `NUMBER` value.

 ### CCToPluginParam

 [CCToPluginParam](/scripts/CCToPluginParam.js) allows you to remap a midi CC message to a plugin parameter.
 You can specify more than one destination for the same CC.

-To increase the maximum number of slots open the script and change the `NUMBER` value.
+To increase the maximum number of slots open the script and change `NUMBER` value.

 ### MidiChannelSwitcher